TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_Value.md

 This is, of course, obvious to all and sundry, so barely a roadmap has been committed to without the caveat: "...it probably won't turn out like this, but..."
 However, all the caveats in the world never seem to register with the Sales and Marketing teams, who go ahead and promise the customers that this gizmo will definitely cure all known diseases by that date.
 And in the meantime, Finance are happy because uncertainty mucks up all their sums, so they will cling to a veneer of certainty like a sailor to a piece of slippery wreckage.

-Enter a couple of lightweight alternatives (that are *very similar to each other*) - [Lean Value Trees](https://www.slideshare.net/slideshow/lean-value-tree-overview-82783795/82783795) - as described in Highsmith, Luu and Robinson's book [Edge](https://www.thoughtworks.com/en-gb/insights/books/edge) - and [Itamar Gilad's GIST Framework](https://itamargilad.com/gist-framework/).
+Enter a couple of more small-a-agile alternatives (that at first glance seem *very similar to each other*) - [Lean Value Trees](https://www.slideshare.net/slideshow/lean-value-tree-overview-82783795/82783795) - as described in Highsmith, Luu and Robinson's book [Edge](https://www.thoughtworks.com/en-gb/insights/books/edge) - and [Itamar Gilad's GIST Framework](https://itamargilad.com/gist-framework/).
 Both of these ideas offer methodical ways of *embracing* uncertainty, by at the very least acknowledging that we don't know what we don't know, factoring *the extent of uncertainty* into our decision-making, and centring all planning around efforts to lessen uncertainty (i.e. "to learn more about the problem") as we move towards our goals.

 Both of these approaches make a lot more sense than just bunging stuff in a roadmap that everyone knows at heart is wrong.
 Of the two, I think I prefer Itamar's one, because it's explicitly aligned with OKRs and is just a bit clearer.
 He has a couple of good suggestions about quantifying uncertainty (the Confidence Meter), and planning around it (Impact, Confidence and Ease, or ICE) - both of which I'll dip into later.
 The upshot of Itamar's approach is an *Outcome Roadmap*, a neat idea that re-works the roadmap approach from: "...we'll deliver *this feature* on this date" - to: "...by this point we'll have moved the needle on this metric to this point".